May 10, 2016

 Many doctors believe that most people will never need to worry about getting MS, no matter what environmental factors they may face.
-Nonetheless, no simple test yet exists (although, one is being worked on) to know if you have the genetic predisposition, so controlling your environment is a good idea, no matter who you are.
-About 2.3 million people worldwide have MS.1 In the US, about one in 800 people have MS 5, or about 1 in 333 people.7 Canada has an estimated 90,000 people living with the disease with an average of 12 people diagnosed daily.2
+Nonetheless, no simple test yet exists (although, one is being worked on) to know if you have a genetic predisposition, so controlling your environment is a good idea, no matter who you are.
+About 2.8 million people worldwide have MS.1 In the US, nearly 1 million people have MS 5, or about 1 in 333 people.7 Canada has an estimated 90,000 people living with the disease with an average of 12 people diagnosed daily.2

 New research suggests that a particular gene may have been identified, which is responsible for the autoimmune response.
 "This study concluded that the ANKRD55 gene may play a fundamental role in this deregulation."3 If a gene can be identified, then theoretically, a test can be created.

-Environmental factors include: gut dysbiosis or a "leaky" gut (usually caused by diet), bodily vitamin D levels, exposure to particular types bacteria or viruses (especially the Epstein-Barr Virus, a.k.a., "mono") and diet.
-I had mono in college.
-Some people think that's a pretty huge strike for MS susceptibility.
-In retrospect, I also had a questionable diet, even though I thought it was pretty healthy.
+Environmental factors include gut dysbiosis or a "leaky" gut (usually caused by diet), bodily vitamin D levels, exposure to particular types of bacteria or viruses (especially the Epstein-Barr Virus, a.k.a., "mono" or IM), and diet.
+While I always thought I had a pretty healthy diet, by today's standards, it was high in inflammatory foods.

 "Studies on migrants suggest that a childhood in the developing world, where infection with Epstein-Barr generally occurs early, lowers one’s risk of M.S.
-But acquiring Epstein-Barr in adolescence or adulthood, when it can cause mono — infectious mononucleosis, the “kissing disease,” as American teenagers call it — more than doubles the risk of M.S."4 From JAMA Network Open, Oct.
+But acquiring Epstein-Barr in adolescence or adulthood, when it can cause mono — infectious mononucleosis (IM), the “kissing disease,” as American teenagers call it — more than doubles the risk of M.S."4 From JAMA Network Open, Oct.
 11, 2021, IM during childhood, particularly during adolescence, appears to be a risk factor for subsequent diagnosis of multiple sclerosis (MS), independent of shared familial factors.6 I had IM when I was 18.

-Environment also includes lifestyle.
+Environmental factors also include lifestyle.
 Things like regular circadian rhythms (good sleep cycles), regular exercise (but not to the point of complete exhaustion), and low daily stress help reduce inflammation.
 Alcohol consumption can compromise all of these.